 Why It Matters

+Sunset in SoCalCalifornia is at a crossroads.
 As Californians, we have staked a lot on building a sustainable economy supported by green jobs and clean energy.
 The state’s fiscal health is still in crisis, with environmental protections threatened by budget cuts and rollbacks at every level of government.
-We face a weakening of the state’s regulatory agencies, challenges to implementing AB 32 (the Global Sunset in SoCalWarming Solutions Act), and the resurrection of the old, and false, jobs versus environment debate.
+We face a weakening of the state’s regulatory agencies, challenges to implementing SB 32 (the Global Warming Solutions Act), and the resurrection of the old, and false, jobs versus environment debate.

-Cleaner air to breathe.
+Water RocksCleaner air to breathe.
 Safer water to drink.
 Wild lands and open spaces to enjoy.
 Working for environmental protections and environmental justice is about holding all of our elected officials from both parties accountable for their votes on climate, water and land use issues.
-Restoring ecosystems and promoting livable, sustainable and healthy Water Rockscommunities depends on each one of us leveraging grassroots activism against the big polluters and other special interests that put their profits before our planet.
+Restoring ecosystems and promoting livable, sustainable and healthy communities depends on each one of us leveraging grassroots activism against the big polluters and other special interests that put their profits before our planet.

 Collectively, we must make the changes necessary for reducing human impact on the environment.
 Each of us has an individual responsibility to reduce our carbon footprint.
 Yet only through the channels of democracy and the political process will we be able to succeed in the large-scale changes that positive environmental public policy will bring.
-As Margaret Mead said: “Never doubt that a small group of thoughtful committed citizens can change the world; indeed, it’s the only thing that ever has.”

 get connected icon